NextronSystems/asgard-manual/administration/group-scan.rst

    * - **Description**
      - Freely selectable name for the group scan.
    * - **Scan Target**
-     - Here you can define which assets will be affected by the group scan.
+     - Here you can define which assets will be assigned the group scan.
-       You can either use the ``Simple`` target option, which uses labels, or you can use the ``Advanced`` target options, which makes use of labels or asset queries.
+       You can either use the ``Simple`` target option, which uses labels, or you can use the ``Advanced`` target options, which makes use of labels or the ASGARD Search Query.
 Leaving this option empty will scan all assets.
    * - **Limit**
      - ASGARD will not send additional scans to the agents when the client limit is reached.
 Therefore you need to set a limit higher than the